roshanswaroop/emotion-detection/README.md

 The face detection is powered by MTCNN and openCV.
 The emotion classification model is a built on an CNN architecture called VGGFace with weights trained on the fer2013 dataset.

 ## The Model
-The model is trained on a CNN architecture called VGGFace.
+The model is trained on a CNN architecture called VGGFace, I replicated some of Travis's implementation for practice, but major credit goes to him for doing the heavy lifting on creating the model.

 <p align="center">